SnowflakePowered/librashader/README.md

     This brings shader compatibility beyond what the RetroArch Direct3D 12 driver provides.
 The HLSL pipeline fallback may be removed in the future as `spirv-to-dxil` improves.
   * The Direct3D 12 runtime requires `dxil.dll` and `dxcompiler.dll` from the [DirectX Shader Compiler](https://github.com/microsoft/DirectXShaderCompiler).
 * Metal
-  * The Metal runtime uses the same VBOs as the other non-OpenGL runtimes as well as the identity matrix MVP for intermediate passes.
+  * The Metal runtime uses the same VBOs as the other runtimes as well as the identity matrix MVP for intermediate passes.
 RetroArch's Metal driver uses only the final VBO.

 Most, if not all shader presets should work fine on librashader.
 The runtime specific differences should not affect the output, and are more a heads-up for integrating librashader into your project.